niinavi/Jarjestelmaprojekti/documents/final_report.md

 ### 3.2.4 Pillars

-Pillar are used to store secrets.
+Pillars are used to store secrets.
 Installation script master.sh writes Kibana user password and Master IP to secrets.

 Pillars are stored to /srv/pillar directory
 - server.sls